 The little kiwi not only packs in C, it also contains potassium and high amounts of zinc.
-In fact, kiwi has more potassium than a banana.
-Potassium can help to combat muscle cramps.
-The zinc content can help to improve your sense of smell and taste.
+In fact, this vitamin C-rich food has more potassium than a banana.
+Potassium is essential to prevent muscle cramps.
+Zinc is an important nutrient to support your immune system and boost your metabolism.

 8. Mango (60.1 mg/medium mango)

-In addition to vitamin C, mangoes contain enzymes that support digestion of protein.
-They are also high in fiber, which keeps your digestive tract working well.5
+In addition to being a vitamin C-rich food, mangoes contain enzymes that support digestion of protein.
+Mangos also contain large amounts of fiber.15

 9. Spinach (28.1mg/cup)